dvdn/Kanbasks/README.md

 It's a flat file database interaction as a json file is directly modified by your actions, for example ['data.json'](https://github.com/dvdn/kanbasks/blob/master/data/data.json)

+By challenge and to keep this project simple, no Javascript is used.

 \> See [demo](http://dvdn.online.fr/kanbasks/)

 ## Configuration